 = Vm/Im OR Vrms/Irms

-We can see, then, that current through a capacitor in an AC circuit leads voltage by 90° or 1/4 of the frequency.
-As the applied voltage rises to peak value, the capacitor charges and charging current decreases exponentially from the maximum value to zero, while the voltage across the capacitor rises exponentially, rising equal and opposite to the applied voltage.
-So, at 90° phase angle of the applied voltage signal (1/4 of the signal frequency), the charging current through the capacitor has reduced to zero (from maximum), and the voltage across the capacitor has raised from zero to peak voltage.
+We can then see that current through an AC circuit’s capacitor leads voltage by 90° or 1/4 of the frequency as the applied voltage rises to peak value, the capacitor charges, and the charging current decreases exponentially from the maximum value to zero while the voltage across the capacitor increases exponentially, rising equal and opposite to the applied voltage.
+So, at the 90° phase angle of the applied voltage signal (1/4 of the signal frequency), the charging current through the capacitor has reduced to zero (from maximum), and the voltage across the capacitor has raised from zero to peak voltage.

-Now, as the applied voltage drops from peak value to zero, a current in reverse direction flows through the capacitor, which rises from zero to a maximum value.
-The voltage across the capacitor drops along with the applied voltage, reducing to zero and so discharging the capacitor.
-Therefore, at a 180° phase angle of the applied voltage signal (1/2 of the signal frequency), the discharging current (here, current in reverse direction due to decreasing applied voltage) flows in the opposite direction, rising from zero to maximum value and voltage across the capacitor drops from peak value to zero.
+As the applied voltage drops from peak value to zero, a current in the reverse direction flows through the capacitor, which rises from zero to a maximum value.
+The voltage across the capacitor drops along with the applied voltage, reducing to zero and discharging the capacitor.
+Therefore, at a 180° phase angle of the applied voltage signal (1/2 of the signal frequency), the discharging current (here, current in the reverse direction due to decreasing applied voltage) flows in the opposite direction, rising from zero to maximum value and voltage across the capacitor drops from peak value to zero.

 The signal behavior of a capacitor can be summarized as follows:

-1) A capacitor is meant to store charge temporarily in a circuit, which it returns to the circuit on discharging.
-The stored charge is returned in the form of a discharging current in the opposite direction of the charging current.
+1) A capacitor is meant to temporarily store charge in a circuit, which returns to the circuit on discharging.
+The stored charge is returned as a discharging current in the opposite direction of the charging current.

-2) Whenever applied voltage to a capacitor in any direction increases, the capacitor charges.
+2) Whenever the applied voltage to a capacitor in any direction increases, the capacitor charges.
 The current through it decreases exponentially, and the voltage across it rises exponentially until it equals the applied voltage.
-When charging, the voltage across the capacitor develops opposite to the applied voltage and current through it is always in the direction of applied voltage (and opposite to voltage developed across the capacitor).
+When charging, the voltage across the capacitor develops opposite to the applied voltage and current, always in the direction of applied voltage (and opposite to voltage developed across the capacitor).

-3) Whenever applied voltage to a capacitor in any direction decreases, the capacitor discharges.
-The current through it increases exponentially and the voltage across it decreases exponentially until the capacitor is fully discharged or discharged to the lowest level depending upon the fall in the applied signal.
-When discharging, the voltage through the capacitor develops along the direction of the initially applied voltage and current through it is always in the opposite direction to initially applied voltage (charging voltage).
+3) Whenever the applied voltage to a capacitor in any direction decreases, the capacitor discharges.
+The current through it increases exponentially, and the voltage across it decreases exponentially until the capacitor is fully discharged or discharged to the lowest level depending upon the fall in the applied signal.
+When discharging, the voltage through the capacitor develops along the direction of the initially applied voltage.
+The current is always in the opposite direction to initially applied voltage (charging voltage).

-4) The current flows through the capacitor until the voltage applied to it is changing.
-Increasing voltage charges the capacitor and decreasing voltage discharges the capacitor.
-The voltage across the capacitor remains even if no current is flowing through it until it is discharged due to a decrease in applied voltage, or discharged through a resistor (or load), or by shorting.
+4) The current flows through the capacitor until the voltage applied to it changes.
+Increasing voltage charges the capacitor, and decreasing voltage discharges the capacitor.
+The voltage across the capacitor remains even if no current flows through it until discharged due to a decrease in applied voltage, or discharged through a resistor (or load), or by shorting.

-6) The opposition to current by a capacitor (capacitive reactance) is inversely proportional to its capacitance as well as the frequency of the applied voltage.
-The higher the capacitance of a capacitor, the less is its capacitive reactance.
-Similarly, the higher the frequency of the applied voltage signal, the less is its capacitive reactance.
-For a constant DC signal, the capacitor acts as an open circuit after charging to a peak level.
+6) The opposition to current by a capacitor (capacitive reactance) is inversely proportional to its capacitance and the applied voltage frequency.
+The higher the capacitance of a capacitor, the less its capacitive reactance.
+Similarly, the higher the frequency of the applied voltage signal, its capacitive reactance is less.
+The capacitor acts as an open circuit for a constant DC signal after charging to a peak level.
 So, a capacitor can be used to block DC signals or DC components of electrical signals.
 Similarly, due to the frequency dependence of capacitive reactance, capacitors can be used to filter AC signal frequencies.

 7) Since capacitors temporarily store charge, they are used in electrical memories.